6. “Raider Wrecker” October 14, 2007 / December 28, 2003: Oakland Raiders vs San Diego Chargers

 The San Diego Chargers went 11-5 on their way to being crowned 1994 AFC West Champs.
 They earned the #2 seed and a first round bye, but had to face Dan Marino and the Miami Dolphins in the Divisional round.
 A late TD pass from Stan Humphries gave the Bolts a 22-21 lead and Dolphins kicker Pete Stoyanovich missed a 48-yarder as time expired.

 The Chargers would face the heavily favored Pittsburgh Steelers on the road in the AFC Championship.
-The Steelers would lead 13-3 going into half, but Humphries threw two long TDs and Dennis Gibson batted away a pass on 4th and goal from the three-yard line to hold on for the victory and propel the Chargers to their only Super Bowl appearance.
+The Steelers would lead 13-3 going into half, but Humphries threw two long TD’s and Dennis Gibson batted away a pass on 4th and goal from the 3 to hold on for the victory and propel the Chargers to their only Super Bowl appearance.

 70,000 Charger fans gathered at Qualcomm stadium to welcome the team home as they arrived from Pittsburgh.
 I was only three years old, so unfortunately I didn’t make it out there.
 Some players addressed the fans and the crowd was rocking with an excitement that had eluded San Diego Sports for a long time.
-It was a magical time for this franchise and hopefully a moment we all can feel again one day.
+I can only hope that there will be another chance to have a Super Bowl bound Chargers team in the future and I’m still banking on attending a Super Bowl parade in San Diego.